scrapy/scrapy/docs/topics/architecture.rst

 The data flow in Scrapy is controlled by the execution engine, and goes like
 this:

-1. The Engine opens a domain, locates the Spider that handles that domain, and asks the spider for the first URLs to crawl.

-2. The Engine gets the first URLs to crawl from the Spider and schedules them in the Scheduler, as Requests.
+1. The Engine gets the first URLs to crawl from the Spider and schedules them in the Scheduler, as Requests.

-3. The Engine asks the Scheduler for the next URLs to crawl.
+2. The Engine asks the Scheduler for the next URLs to crawl.

-4. The Scheduler returns the next URLs to crawl to the Engine and the Engine sends them to the Downloader, passing through the Downloader Middleware (request direction).
+3. The Scheduler returns the next URLs to crawl to the Engine and the Engine sends them to the Downloader, passing through the Downloader Middleware (request direction).

-5. Once the page finishes downloading the Downloader generates a Response (with that page) and sends it to the Engine, passing through the Downloader Middleware (response direction).
+4. Once the page finishes downloading the Downloader generates a Response (with that page) and sends it to the Engine, passing through the Downloader Middleware (response direction).

-6. The Engine receives the Response from the Downloader and sends it to the Spider for processing, passing through the Spider Middleware (input direction).
+5. The Engine receives the Response from the Downloader and sends it to the Spider for processing, passing through the Spider Middleware (input direction).

-7. The Spider processes the Response and returns scraped items and new Requests (to follow) to the Engine.
+6. The Spider processes the Response and returns scraped items and new Requests (to follow) to the Engine.

-8. The Engine sends scraped items (returned by the Spider) to the Item Pipeline and Requests (returned by spider) to the Scheduler
+7. The Engine passes scraped items and new Requests returned by a spider through Spider Middleware (output direction), and then sends processed items to Item Pipelines and processed Requests to the Scheduler.

-9. The process repeats (from step 2) until there are no more requests from the Scheduler, and the Engine closes the domain.
+8. The process repeats (from step 2) until there are no more requests from the Scheduler, and the Engine closes the domain.

 Event-driven networking